Standard Monomials for Positroid Varieties: Gr o bner bases for positroid varieties

-Finally, we have the following statement for the Gr\"obner basis of an arbitrary positroid variety. \begin{theorem} Suppose $\Pi_f=\bigcap_i\Pi_{f_i}$ where each $\Pi_{f_i}$ is a basic positroid variety.
-Then $\bigcup_i\mathrm{gb}(\cJ_{f_i})$ is a minimal Gr\"obner basis for $\cJ_{f}$. \end{theorem} \begin{proof} It suffices to show $\inn(\cJ_f)=\sum_i \inn(\cJ_{f_i})$, and this follows directly from Theorem~\ref{thm:std-mon-intersect}. \end{proof} \begin{remark} In \cite{knutson2009frobenius} there is a general result proven about concatenating Gr\"obner bases, based on degeneration of splittings, where both splittings are on the same affine space.
+\begin{remark} In \cite{knutson2009frobenius} there is a general result proven about concatenating Gr\"obner bases, based on degeneration of splittings, where both splittings are on the same affine space.
 Based on discussions with Knutson, we expect that there should be a generalization in which the ambient space degenerates too (as in the Hodge degeneration of the Grassmannian) that would produce our Theorem \ref{thm:concat-gb} about concatenation. \end{remark}